Skip to content

 • Minimal compute - We can essentially batch the training process into multiple instances to reduce compute

-• Different datasets - When you have different datasets that you want to train seperately on, for example with different languages, you can train each model separately and join them after training
+• Different datasets - When you have different datasets that you want to train separately on, for example with different languages, you can train each model separately and join them after training

 To demonstrate merging different topic models with BERTopic, we use the ArXiv paper abstracts to see which topics they generally contain.